 Vinegar – vinegar is generally added in the borscht as souring agent.
 I have tried both red wine vinegar and apple cider vinegar both in this stew.
 Both are good here, but I personally prefers the red wine vinegar here.

-Borscht Style Mutton Stew With Beetroots And Vegetables is a hearty meat stew packed with nutrition.
+Borscht Style Mutton Stew With Beetroots And Vegetables

 - 500 gm Lean Meat (have used lean goat meat with fat trimmed out)

 - 1 Potato , big cut into chunks